 Subsequently identified conflicts will be reported to PHS within 60 days of identification.
 Any SFIs that were not disclosed in a timely manner or were not reviewed in a timely manner will be subject to a retrospective review, as described in the section below.

-If a USC Investigator fails to comply with USC’s Conflicts of Interest in Research policy or a financial conflict of interest management plan appears to have biased the design, conduct, or reporting of a PHS-funded research project, USC shall promptly notify the PHS Awarding Component of the corrective action taken or to be taken.
+If a USC Investigator fails to comply with USC’s Financial Conflict of Interest in Research policy or a financial conflict of interest management plan appears to have biased the design, conduct, or reporting of a PHS-funded research project, USC shall promptly notify the PHS Awarding Component of the corrective action taken or to be taken.

 Monitoring Requirements